Leighton Buzzard: Sport

 Leighton Buzzard is represented by the sporting teams of Leighton Town F.C. who play football in the Spartan South Midlands Football League.
 Also at the Bell Close Site are Leighton Buzzard Tennis Club who have been a part of the town since the 1930s.
 Leighton Buzzard Hockey Club established in 1901, play field hockey and run 4 Men's and 4 Ladies teams of all ability.
 The Men's teams play in the South Hockey League and the Ladies teams play in the 5 Counties Hockey League.
 Leighton Buzzard Hockey Club also have junior sides; starting age of 5.
 Leighton Buzzard R.F.C. play rugby union in South West 1 East and the Ladies rugby team play in NC South East North 2.

-Leighton Buzzard Golf Club was established in 1905 and there is also an active running club, Leighton Buzzard Athletics Club.
+Leighton Buzzard Golf Club was established in 1925 and there is also an active running club, Leighton Buzzard Athletics Club.
 Established in 2011 Leighton Buzzard Road Cycling Club is a cycling club for riders of all abilities.
 Their race team LBRCC-Solgar compete in local, as well as national, cycling events.
 Established in 2000, Leighton Linslade Croquet Club, a member of the Croquet Association, have three croquet lawns in Pages Park next to the pavilion.

 A greyhound racing track was opened by the Leighton Buzzard Greyhound Racing Association.
 The track which was located on Bridge Meadows, a flood plain and wharfage between the Grand Union Canal and the River Ouze, south of Bridge Street and is believed to have opened during 1931.
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) known as a flapping track, which was the nickname given to independent tracks.
 The date of closure is not known.

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.

+Local radio stations are BBC Three Counties Radio on 103.8 FM, Heart East on 97.6 FM, Greatest Hits Radio Bucks, Beds and Herts (formerly Mix 96) on 96.2 FM.

+The Leighton Buzzard Observer is the town's local newspaper.